UiT-Photonics/nazca-patched/README.md

 I have tried emailing the original authors of Nazca about this issue but have yet to receive any answer.

+### TODO
+Broken again as of numpy 2.0.0. will patch it again and reupload the zip when i get the time.

 ### How do i install it?
 Follow the official [installation instructions](https://nazca-design.org/installation/) but replace Step 2 with downloading [our zip file](https://github.com/UiT-Photonics/nazca-patched/raw/main/nazca-0.5.14.zip) and use that one in the subsequent steps.